hyosung11/Launch-School/Courses/journal.md

 11:00 I rebooted this iMac two times and then shut it down twice and now it seems to be working well again.
 I think I'm now ready to take the Lesson 3 Quiz 1.

 11:19 I took Assignment 13: Lesson 3 Quiz 1 and bombed, but that's okay.

+11:44 Working on the Anki cards for the quiz questions and I realize I can break the questions down into smaller Anki cards.
+Maybe I'll do that the next time around.
+The SPOT study session is at 12:00.